 Late winter to early spring is one of my favorite times to be in the garden.
 The days are longer, the weather’s warmer, and the air is thick with the heady fragrance of citrus flowers from our orange and mandarin trees.

 When I’m feeling pulled in multiple directions and need to decompress, even for just a few minutes, I simply stand under the canopy of my citrus tree and breathe it all in.

 It’s like having my own aromatherapy session; the scent is delicate yet overpowering all at once, and slowly I feel my spirits start to lift.

-Orange blossoms also aid in relaxing colon functions and ridding the body of bad bacteria, making them a safe and natural remedy for indigestion, gas, and stomach ailments, especially in children.
+Orange blossoms are abundant in B vitamins, vitamin C, and antioxidants, which help fight free radicals and improve your skin.
+The dainty flowers also aid in relaxing colon functions and ridding the body of bad bacteria, making them a safe and natural remedy for indigestion, gas, and stomach ailments, especially in children.

-While store-bought orange blossom water is typically used to impart these herbal benefits, I like to use fresh orange blossoms during the fleeting time they’re available.
-When you prepare them in hot water, they release their perfume in the air like a warm spring breeze that rolls through the house.
+While store-bought orange blossom water is typically used to impart these herbal benefits, I like to use fresh orange blossoms during the fleeting time they’re available in early spring.
+When you prepare them in hot water, they release their scent in the air like a warm spring breeze that rolls through the house.

 Makes 2 to 4 servings

 20 fresh spearmint leaves

 1/4 cup sugar